asdrome/rust-template-godot/README.md

 This decision was made to enable a plug-n-play version (after building) when downloading the template from the Godot Assets Store.

 The minimum required version has been bumped to 4.5.
-An experienced user will find easy to reverse this decision, if needed, and a newcomer will be meet with the latest stable release.
+An experienced user will find easy to reverse this decision, if needed, and a newcomer will be met with the latest stable release.

 ## Requirements
 - **Godot Engine** version 4.5 or later.